astronomer/docs/astro/runtime-release-notes.md

 - Fix `operator_extra_links` property serialization in mapped tasks ([31904](https://github.com/apache/airflow/pull/31904))
 - You can now specify a format for manual `run_id` inputs.
 Manually entered `run_ids` must conform with the regex specified in the `[scheduler]allowed_run_id_pattern` setting.
 [32293](https://github.com/apache/airflow/pull/32293))

-For a complete list of the changes, see the [Apache Airflow 2.6.3 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html).
+For a complete list of the changes, see the [Apache Airflow® 2.6.3 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html).

 ### Additional improvements